 Pick 3 to 4 Family Goals Everyone Can Support

-Vote on your top 3 or 4 family goals, and decide on goals that everyone can support.
+Vote on your top 3 or 4 goals, and decide on goals that everyone can support.

 Make a SMART plan to achieve your goals